 This might involve facing some uncomfortable or challenging truths.
 It might mean abandoning beliefs about God that we’ve inherited, and never really questioned before.
 Often, it means taking part in a thorough examination of who we really are.
 It means sorting out what’s really important to us, and what influences we’re going to let shape us going forward.

-So go ahead: wrestle with God.
+So go ahead and wrestle with God.
 Don’t be afraid of the encounter.
 Yes, it’s true, you might come out with a limp.
 But wrestle in hope nonetheless.
-Trust that there will be a blessing at the end of it, a blessing that sees you taking on a new purpose, and a new identity.
+God may well rearrange your bones, but He will not abandon you.
+Trust that there will be a blessing at the end of the struggle, a blessing that sees you taking on a new purpose, and a new identity.
 A new understanding of who God is, and a new understanding of who you are.Go ahead: wrestle with God.
 You might come out with a limp, but trust in the blessing of a new purpose and a new identity.
 Click To Tweet

 What are you wrestling with in your faith right now?
 Where do you think the wrestling process might be taking you?